4900ChatBot/question_parser/backend/get_intent.md

 - how do I subscribe for emails
 - how do I keep track of all the news
 - I want to keep myself updated
+- I want to keep myself notified about the news
 - I want to get notified about the news
+- i want to keep track of the latest info
+- i want to keep track of the latest news
+- I want to receive emails

 <!-- I'd recommend you to ask us in person -->
 ## intent:oddly_specific